SudhaNadchal/ApplitoolsEye-Selenium/README.md

-# ApplitoolsEye-Selenium
+# Visual Testing

-Experiments of Applitools Eye Visual Testing with Selenium
+## The experiments with  Applitools eyes + Selenium